rumbok/kaggle_google_text_norm/README.md

 # Solution for Text Normalization Challenge
 https://www.kaggle.com/c/text-normalization-challenge-russian-language

-Convert Russian text from written expressions into spoken forms.
+Convert text from written expressions into spoken forms.

 Look to pipeline.py to see main transform chain for text.
 Solution uses Bi-directional LSTM with Attention (Keras/Tensorflow), XGBoost, a lot of dictionaries and other tricks.